Custom Types

 * A custom type that maps SQL date column to JS Date objects.

-* Note that the ORM DateType maps to string instead of Date.
+* Note that the built-in ORM DateType maps to string instead of Date.

 */